Darshans05/serversideprocessing/README.md

 ## Result:
-an website to perform mathematical calculations on the server side is successfully completed.
+An website to perform mathematical calculations on the server side is successfully completed.